alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 2.md

 ## Objective

-In this lab, you’ll be creating a Smart Home Skill with PowerController capability to control the device using voice.
-To do this, you’ll be going through the following sections:
+In this lab, we’ll be creating a Smart Home Skill with PowerController capability to control the device using voice.
+To do this, we’ll be going through the following sections:

 - Create a Smart Home Skill
 - Update the backend code